-Written notice of the time, place and purpose of any special Vacancies occurring in the Board of Trustees of Cotton Elec- meeting of the Board of Trustees shall be delivered not less than five days previous thereto, either personally or by mail, by or at the direction of the Secretary, or upon a default in duty of the Secretary, by the President or the trustees calling the meeting, to each trustee.
+Written notice of the time, place and purpose of any special meeting of the Board of Trustees shall be delivered not less than five days previous thereto, either personally or by mail, by or at the direction of the Secretary, or upon a default in duty of the Secretary, by the President or the trustees calling the meeting, to each trustee.
 If mailed, such notice shall be deemed to be delivered when deposited in the United States mail addressed to the trustee at his address as it appears on the records of the Cooperative, with postage thereon prepaid.